Representable Markov Categories and Comparison of Statistical Experiments in Categorical Probability: Comparison of Statistical Experiments

 This amounts to allowing the garbling map $c$ in the definition of the informativeness ordering to depend on the prior in addition to its dependence on the data variable of the experiment $f$ used to simulate $g$.
 Since the condition (\ref{eq:parametrized_informativeness}) gives rise to an ordering on morphisms of $\cC$ that differs from those considered in \Cref{sec:informativeness,sec:BSS}, we give it a new name. \begin{notation} Given two morphisms $f$ and $g$ in a Markov category $\cC$ with a common domain $\Theta$, we say that $f$ is \emph{more informative} than $g$ \emph{in the Bayesian sense}, denoted $f \Bayesinf g$, if we have $\param{f \asinf{\prsamp} g}$ in $\cC_{P \Theta}$ as expressed by the existence of a prior-dependent garbling $c$ that achieves the conversion shown in \cref{eq:parametrized_informativeness}. \end{notation}

 Before the exposition of our parametric BSS Theorem itself, we present some results on how the Bayesian informativeness ordering relates to the usual prior-independent one.
 While it is obvious that the existence of a prior-independent $c$ with $c \, f = g$ implies the existence of a prior-dependent $c$ as above---namely by choosing that dependence to be the trivial one which discards the prior---the question of whether the converse also holds is far more involved.
-We start addressing it with the following simple observation, which shows that the garbling map can be chosen in a uniform way for all distributions which are dominated by a given one.
+We start addressing it with the following simple observation, which shows that the garbling map can be chosen in a uniform way for all distributions which are absolutely continuous with respect to a given one.

 \begin{proposition} Let $\nu \colon I \to \Theta$ be arbitrary.
-If $f$ is more informative than $g$ in the Bayesian sense, then there exists a morphism $c_{\nu} \colon X \to Y$ in $\cC$ such that we have $c_\nu \, f \ase{\mu} g$, i.e.,
+If $f$ is more informative than $g$ in the Bayesian sense, then there exists a morphism $c_{\nu} \colon X \to Y$ in $\cC$ such that we have $c_\nu \, f \ase{\mu} g$, i.e.\